Mazlan loves sharing ideas to improve home living and live sustainably.

 Feng Shui Home Decorating

 The biggest challenge of a small apartment is turning it into a livable area that is appealing, comfortable and functional.
 You can take several approaches when planning for this change.

-Using feng shui decorating rules is one approach, and this article will show you how to do just that.
+Using the art and science of feng shui and its decorating rules is one of the approaches, and this article will show you how to do just that.

 What Is Feng Shui?

-Feng shui is an ancient Chinese practice to balance the energy, called chi, in your home, office or garden.
-It attempts to correct negative energies and awaken energies that are more positive in order to improve, among other things, your wealth, health and relationships.
+Feng shui is an ancient Chinese practice to balance the energy, called chi, in your home, office, or garden.
+It attempts to correct negative energies and awaken energies that are more positive in order to improve, among other things, your wealth, health, and relationships based on the ancient Chinese philosophy.

 For an accurate assessment of how to achieve the optimum feng shui for you, consult a feng shui master.
 He or she will study your date of birth, home environment, and home design before offering solutions to your problems.